Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of curves

-\begin{remark} In the case $n = 4$, we obtain, as quotients of $\tW$, two surfaces with $h^{2,0} = 2$ and Kodaira dimension $1$.
+\begin{remark} In the case $n = 4$, we obtain, as quotients of $\tW$, two surfaces with $h^{2,0} = 2$ and Kodaira dimension~$1$.
 These admit involutions by which the quotients are isogenous to Kummer surfaces as above.
-If we twist to remove the $\tD_4$ fibres, we obtain a K3 surface, with an elliptic fibration with $12$ fibres of type $I_1$ and rank $1$ in general.
+If we twist to remove the $\tD_4$ fibres, we obtain a K3 surface, with an elliptic fibration with $12$ fibres of type $I_2$ and generic Mordell-Weil rank $1$: compare Remarks \ref{rem:n-3-and-beyond} and \ref{rem:motive-finite-ell-surfs}.
 Such a K3 surface has Picard number $15$, and we would not expect it to arise from a construction such as this one.
-In Section \ref{sec:constr-moduli} we construct a special family of surfaces of this type with rank $2$; however, these are isogenous to double covers of $\P^2$ branched along six lines, so the fact that they are quotients of the square of a curve already follows from the main result of \cite{paranjape}. \end{remark}
+In Section \ref{sec:constr-moduli} we constructed a special family of surfaces of this type with generic Mordell-Weil rank $2$; however, we will show in Proposition \ref{prop:n-4-already-known} that these are isogenous to double covers of $\P^2$ branched along six lines, so the fact that they are quotients of the square of a curve already follows from the main result of \cite{paranjape}. \end{remark}

 \begin{remark} In \cite{paranjape}, in which $n = 2$, the choice of $\lambda$ is less relevant because $n_\lambda = 2$ for both possibilities and Paranjape is not concerned with the degree of the map of moduli spaces.
-Thus it is not necessary to distinguish between $\lambda$ and $\lambda \nu$.
+Thus it is not necessary for him to distinguish between $\lambda$ and $\lambda \nu$, as it is for us.

 For $n = 5$, we obtain an elliptic surface over $\P^1$ with $15$ fibres of type $I_2$ and one of type $I_0^*$.
 We proved by checking a single example that there is no automorphism of the base that permutes the $I_2$ fibres, so there is no automorphism of the surface that could have a K3 surface as its quotient (recall that the elliptic fibration is the map associated to the canonical divisor, so it is preserved by all automorphisms of the surface).
 Furthermore, we have found by numerical calculation for small primes that the characteristic polynomial of Frobenius acting on the transcendental lattice, whose dimension is $12$, is often absolutely irreducible.
-That is to say, it remains irreducible when a power of the variable is substituted for the variable; it follows that the Galois representation on the transcendental lattice over any finite field of the appropriate characteristic is irreducible and hence that there can be no nontrivial correspondence to a K3 surface.
+That is to say, it remains irreducible when any power of the variable is substituted for the variable; it follows that the Galois representation on the transcendental lattice over any finite field of the appropriate characteristic is irreducible and hence that there can be no nontrivial correspondence to a K3 surface.